estruyf/unicorn-busy-server/README.md

 # Introduction

-OK this is my branch of the unicorn-busy-server.
-I've made some updates to support both the [Unicorn Phat](https://shop.pimoroni.com/products/unicorn-phat) and [Unicorn Mini](https://shop.pimoroni.com/products/unicorn-hat-mini) from [Pimoroni](https://shop.pimoroni.com/).
-I have also add the following features:
+This is a project to create a busy light from both the Pimoroni [Unicorn Phat](https://shop.pimoroni.com/products/unicorn-phat) and [Unicorn Mini](https://shop.pimoroni.com/products/unicorn-hat-mini).

+The service itself has the following features:

-* Updated install script to make installation simple and repeatable
+* Installation script to simplify the process
-* HSV support for homebridge RGB lighting support
+* APIs for turning the Unicorn on/off
+* APIs for changing the colors
 * Rainbow effect
-* Startup and Shutdown actions to tell you what your Pi status light is doing
+* Front-end to show the current status and manually set its status

 # Installation

+In order to install this on your Raspberry Pi, you can follow the next steps:

-OK this bit is hopefully the easy bit.
-You can just copy and paste the following in to a terminal and it will install all the required files, enable and start the service.
-If you are running Raspbian or Ubuntu The short version is:
+Copy and paste the following in to a terminal.
+It will install all the required files, enable, and start the service.
+If you are running Raspbian or Ubuntu, you can use the following installation command:

 ```bash
 curl -LSs https://raw.githubusercontent.com/estruyf/unicorn-busy-server/master/install.sh | sudo bash -
 ```

-If you have trust issue like many do you'll probably want to do the following:
+If there might be a trust issue while running the command, you could try the following:

 ```bash
 cd /tmp